Share:

 What is an Employee Handbook?

-The employee handbook is one of the most important documents designed for employees.
+It is one of the most important documents designed for employees.
 It outlines and communicates a company’s culture, policies and expectations relating to behavior and performance in the workplace.
-If written well, an employee handbook can be used as an induction tool which clarifies the rights and responsibilities of both the employer and employees.

 How can we help you?